chargebee/chargebee-ios/README.md

 ##### Returns Plan Object

 The above functions return the plan ID associated with a subscription.
-You can associate JSON metadata with the Apple App Store plans in Chargebee and retrieve the same by passing plan ID to the SDK method - [retrievePlan](https://github.com/chargebee/chargebee-ios#get-plan-details)(PC 1.0) or [retrieveItem](https://github.com/chargebee/chargebee-ios#get-item-details)(PC 2.0).
+You can associate JSON metadata with the Apple App Store plans in Chargebee and retrieve the same by passing plan ID to the SDK function - [retrievePlan](https://github.com/chargebee/chargebee-ios#get-plan-details)(PC 1.0) or [retrieveItem](https://github.com/chargebee/chargebee-ios#get-item-details)(PC 2.0).

 #### Retrieve Entitlements of a Subscription